gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.Charges.md

 > `optional` **allow\_refund**: `boolean`

-- This boolean value defines that refund is allowed or not for the charge
+- Whether refund is allowed or not for the charge.

 ***